dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 these later sections when using streams.

-Finally, `The streams Module Reference`_ gives complete details on all interfaces in the Streams module.
-Each entry in this section is arranged in alphabetical order.
+Finally, `The streams Module Reference`_ gives complete details on all interfaces in the Streams module, in alphabetical order.

 Goals of this module
 --------------------